josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🧬_clone_drift_deepfakes_audio_manipulation_and_voice_theft.md

 ---

-## 🧫 IV.
-Verification & Counter-Forensics
+## 🧫 Verification & Counter-Forensics

 - **Signal Fingerprinting:** spectral watermarking, phase-space coherence tests, and ML provenance models can expose synthetic artefacts—but only when data pipelines are transparent.
 - **Cross-Source Sync:** synchronising transcripts, timecodes, and metadata hashes to test whether speech aligns across copies.